Why did you change the format of the 2019 Community Day of Learning?

 Why do we have the Community Day of Learning?

 The Community Day of Learning was created by President Kim Cassidy in 2015 in response to campus debates on race and racism that followed the 2014 hanging of a Confederate Flag by two students and by the concurrent emergence of the Black Lives Matter movement.
 The CDL is intended to provide all faculty, students, and staff an opportunity to listen, teach, and learn from one another.
-Now, it its fourth year, the Community Day of Learning continues to try and gather the campus community to learn, listen and reflect on issues that affect the campus and the larger worlds in which we live and to identify opportunities for positive action.
+The Community Days of Learning, now in their fifth year, continue to gather the campus community to learn, listen, and reflect on issues of diversity, equity, and inclusion that affect the campus and the larger worlds in which we live and to identify opportunities for positive action.

-The President’s Office invited interested faculty, staff, and students to create a program that would allow all campus members to learn about and discuss who we have been as a college, who we are now as members of this community, and how we want to shape Bryn Mawr going forward.
+The President’s Office invites interested faculty, staff, and students to create programs that allow campus members to learn about and discuss who we have been as a college, who we are now as members of this community, and how we want to shape Bryn Mawr going forward.

 Can I propose or help organize a session?

 Yes.
 Suggest a topic using this form and propose a session using this form for March 1, Engaging Bryn Mawr's Histories.
 Use this form to help organize a session for March 22, A More Inclusive Bryn Mawr.

 There are individual registration forms for each of the 2019 Community Days of Learning.
 Announcements that registration is open will appear in the Daily Digest.

 Where will I find out about the locations of the sessions?

 Session locations will be listed on the Community Day of Learning website and in the program.
 Please note that these locations are subject to change based on enrollment.

 Join us for coffee and cookies and pick up a program in the Campus Center beginning at 1:30 p.m. on March 1 and March 22.